Posted on Sunday, September 1st, 2024 at 9:00 am

 Why You Need Legal Representation

-If you’ve suffered a work-related injury that’s resulted in a permanent partial disability, the experienced attorneys at Farris, Riley & Pitt, LLP are here to help.
+If you’ve suffered a work-related injury that’s resulted in a permanent partial disability, the experienced Birmingham workplace injury attorneys at Farris, Riley & Pitt, LLP are here to help.
 We understand the complexities of Alabama’s workers’ compensation laws and will fight tirelessly to help you receive the full benefits you deserve.

 Our team will: